-The Vote Smart Internship Program provides a unique lesson in the study of American politics.
+The Vote Smart Internship Program provides a unique lesson in the study of American politics from a nonpartisan angle.
 Students come to help American citizens educate themselves about elected officials and candidates.
-By providing this information in an easy and accessible manner, Vote Smart believes that citizens can better defend themselves from the political hype and misrepresentation characteristic of present day political campaigns.
+By providing this information in an easy and accessible manner, Vote Smart believes that citizens can better defend themselves from the political hype and misrepresentation characteristic of present day political campaigns and partisan media outlets on all sides.

-Interns play a crucial role at Vote Smart and make up the vast majority of our staff.
+Interns play a crucial role at Vote Smart.
 The individual talents, ideas and hard work of our interns have been instrumental in the success of many of our most important programs.

-Since Vote Smart researches thousands of elected officials and candidates' backgrounds, the work is often tedious.
-However, if you are interested in making a genuine contribution to your Nation, in an idealistic and positive environment we would love to have you join our team.
+Vote Smart researchers collect information on thousands of elected officials and candidates' backgrounds, positions, statements and more.
+The hard, sometimes repetitive, work done by interns and has a real impact on voters looking to make honest, informed decisions and includes real responsibility.
+If you are interested in making a genuine contribution to your nation, in an idealistic and positive environment we would love to have you join our team.
 There is plenty of room to learn and grow with the organization.
-Interns often return as staff members after they have finished their college careers.
+Many Interns have returned as staff members after they have finished their college careers.

 College students and recent graduates typically participate in our Internship Program.
-Interns must commit to 15 consecutive weeks, but may intern anytime during the year.
-We accept applications on a rolling basis and have no deadline, but interns are encouraged to submit their application’s early because space does fill up quickly.
+We accept applications year-round and have no deadline, but interns are encouraged to submit their applications well in advance of their expected start date because space does fill up quickly every semester and summer.

-Interns work as staff members.
-They may be assigned to one of the following departments, or may work on special projects in several departments, as needed.
+Covering races in all 50 states and at the federal level, they may be assigned to one of the following programs, or may work on special projects in several programs, as needed.

-Research Assistant - Training on our database; answer our Voter's Research Hotline; research special requests made by callers; maintain and update data as needed, research in the following programs:
+Interns receive training on our database; answer our Voter's Research Hotline; research special requests made by callers; maintain and update data as needed, and conduct research in the following programs:

 - Election Monitoring and collection of political resources, such as Ballot Measures and Voter Registration information